francescacollu/francescacollu.github.io/public/content/ItalianParliamentGap/gender/gender_step3.md

-Instead, only 206 parliamentarians are women — just over a third of the entire assembly.
+Instead, only 206 are women — just 34%.
+Despite laws requiring 40% female representation, the target keeps getting missed.